 Yes, you can use router bits on a CNC.
 However, that is only if the router bit can remove wood quickly in a high-load situation.
 That is important since CNCs work much faster than hand-held router.
 Any spiral router bit will work fine for woodworking tasks on any CNC machine woodworkers use.

 What type of wood can you route on a CNC

 Hardwood for CNC Routing

 Hardwoods blunt your tools, and using them to make items is costly.
-What makes them better than softwoods is the ability to do detailed and intricate carving work.
-It has the quality and visual that is appealing to other woods.
+Their ability to do detailed and intricate carving work makes them better than softwoods.
+It has a quality and visual that is appealing to other woods.

 Softwood for CNC Routing

-If you are looking for budget CNC woodworking material, softwood can be a better option.
-Softwoods are an ideal type for projects by hobbyists and makers due to their quality and affordability.
+Softwood can be a better option if you are looking for budget CNC woodworking material.
+Softwoods are ideal for projects by hobbyists and makers due to their quality and affordability.

 They are easy to mill on a CNC router.
 However, some softwoods are hard as hardwoods.
 They are not as challenging as hardwood to mill and do not cause much blunting to your tools.

 - The Ultimate Guide to Finding the Best Bench Grinders for Your Workshop - September 29, 2023

 - The Ultimate Guide to Choosing the Best Carving Axe: A Comprehensive Analysis - October 15, 2023